Visibility Rules

 • Quantity Discount Rules

 Overview Quantity discount rules let you offer volume-based pricing — the more a customer buys, the bigger the discount.
-Calculator AI supports two modes: 1D (Simple), where discounts depend only on quantity, and 2D (Advanced), where discounts depend ...
+Appify OPC supports two modes: 1D (Simple), where discounts depend only on quantity, and 2D (Advanced), where discounts depend on ...

 • Custom SKU Rules